Summary of our market study

-Cereals are segmented into multiple uses and forms ranging from human consumption to animal feed, and their role in French culture and economics cannot be overstated.
-The industry not only supports the agriculture and food-processing sectors but also contributes to the socio-cultural fabric through the affinity for bakery products and the importance of cereals in the traditional French diet.
+The industry contributes to the socio-cultural fabric thanks to the preference for bakery products and the importance of cereals in the traditional French diet.

 Get all the information you need